The power of suggestion

 Twenty something years on and I think I’m only just realising the extent to which suggestion plays a part when making these hundreds or thousands of micro-decisions which when strung together tell the narrative of our days.
 The power of suggestion probably plays a much larger role in shaping our lives than most people realise, or would care to admit.
 Independent thought is something most of us both value very highly and equally take for granted, but probably exercise less frequently than we imagine.

 A few years ago Google introduced Google Suggest into our lives and instantly made search easier, faster and far more interesting.
 The suggestions Google supplies can be any combination of fascinating, scary, sad, poetic, funny and plenty more.

 Recently I found the most fascinating use yet of the data supplied by Google Suggest called Web Seer.
-When I found it1, I immediately lost an hour playing about looking for patterns and voyeuristic insights into others' lives.
-Then I wanted to do something more with the Google Suggest data (and I'd been looking for an excuse to play with Raphaël) - so was born What Do You Suggest.
+When I found it ((Regrettably, I don’t recall where I found it.)), I immediately lost an hour playing about looking for patterns and voyeuristic insights into others’ lives.
+Then I wanted to do something more with the Google Suggest data (and I’d been looking for an excuse to play with Raphaël) - so was born What Do You Suggest.

 What Do You Suggest